particle-iot/docs/src/content/guide/getting-started/modes.md

 6. Release the SETUP button

 The device will itself automatically enter safe mode if there is no application code flashed to the device or when the application is not valid.

-**Once set to this mode, your device will breathe magenta to indicate that it is in Safe Mode.**

 ### DFU Mode (Device Firmware Upgrade)